Wolfe Research Initiates Coverage on PepsiCo (NASDAQ:PEP)

-Equities researchers at Wolfe Research initiated coverage on shares of PepsiCo (NASDAQ:PEP) in a research note issued on Monday, The Fly reports.
-The brokerage set a “market perform” rating on the stock.
+Stock analysts at Wolfe Research assumed coverage on shares of PepsiCo (NASDAQ:PEP) in a research note issued to investors on Monday, Benzinga reports.
+The brokerage set a “peer perform” rating on the stock.

-Several other analysts have also recently weighed in on the stock.
-Deutsche Bank Aktiengesellschaft boosted their price objective on shares of PepsiCo from $143.00 to $148.00 and gave the stock a “hold” rating in a research note on Wednesday, February 3rd.
-Guggenheim reissued a “buy” rating on shares of PepsiCo in a research note on Thursday, April 1st.
-Zacks Investment Research raised shares of PepsiCo from a “hold” rating to a “buy” rating and set a $142.00 price target on the stock in a research report on Friday, February 12th.
-Sanford C. Bernstein started coverage on shares of PepsiCo in a research report on Tuesday, January 19th.
-They set an “underperform” rating and a $136.00 price target on the stock.
-Finally, Royal Bank of Canada cut shares of PepsiCo from an “outperform” rating to a “sector perform” rating and set a $153.00 price target on the stock. in a research report on Monday, January 4th.
+Several other brokerages have also issued reports on PEP.
+Royal Bank of Canada lowered PepsiCo from an “outperform” rating to a “sector perform” rating and set a $153.00 target price for the company. in a research note on Monday, January 4th.
 They noted that the move was a valuation call.
-One investment analyst has rated the stock with a sell rating, six have given a hold rating, six have given a buy rating and one has issued a strong buy rating to the company.
-PepsiCo has an average rating of “Buy” and an average target price of $147.40.
+Credit Suisse Group upped their target price on PepsiCo from $144.00 to $155.00 and gave the stock an “outperform” rating in a research note on Friday.
+Sanford C. Bernstein initiated coverage on PepsiCo in a research note on Tuesday, January 19th.
+They issued an “underperform” rating and a $136.00 target price for the company.
+Deutsche Bank Aktiengesellschaft upped their target price on PepsiCo from $145.00 to $147.00 and gave the stock a “hold” rating in a research note on Friday.
+Finally, Morgan Stanley increased their price objective on PepsiCo from $158.00 to $165.00 and gave the company an “overweight” rating in a research note on Friday.
+One analyst has rated the stock with a sell rating, five have assigned a hold rating, seven have given a buy rating and one has assigned a strong buy rating to the stock.
+The stock has an average rating of “Buy” and a consensus price target of $148.25.

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-Prudential Financial Inc. raised its holdings in PepsiCo by 26.1% in the third quarter.
-Prudential Financial Inc. now owns 4,354,014 shares of the company’s stock worth $485,168,000 after buying an additional 899,911 shares during the last quarter.
-First National Bank of Mount Dora Trust Investment Services purchased a new position in shares of PepsiCo during the fourth quarter valued at approximately $201,000.
-Confluence Investment Management LLC raised its holdings in shares of PepsiCo by 2.0% during the fourth quarter.
-Confluence Investment Management LLC now owns 1,154,250 shares of the company’s stock valued at $138,418,000 after purchasing an additional 22,364 shares during the last quarter.
-Gillespie Robinson & Grimm Inc. raised its holdings in shares of PepsiCo by 2.8% during the fourth quarter.
-Gillespie Robinson & Grimm Inc. now owns 209,803 shares of the company’s stock valued at $25,160,000 after purchasing an additional 5,738 shares during the last quarter.
-Finally, Chesley Taft & Associates LLC raised its holdings in shares of PepsiCo by 0.3% during the fourth quarter.
-Chesley Taft & Associates LLC now owns 250,366 shares of the company’s stock valued at $30,024,000 after purchasing an additional 686 shares during the last quarter.
-69.94% of the stock is currently owned by hedge funds and other institutional investors.
+Institutional investors have recently made changes to their positions in the stock.
+LVW Advisors LLC raised its holdings in PepsiCo by 3.9% in the first quarter.
+LVW Advisors LLC now owns 31,845 shares of the company’s stock worth $4,504,000 after purchasing an additional 1,187 shares in the last quarter.
+North Star Investment Management Corp. raised its holdings in PepsiCo by 5.4% in the first quarter.
+North Star Investment Management Corp. now owns 68,231 shares of the company’s stock worth $9,651,000 after purchasing an additional 3,486 shares in the last quarter.
+Sabal Trust CO raised its holdings in PepsiCo by 3.2% in the first quarter.
+Sabal Trust CO now owns 228,427 shares of the company’s stock worth $32,312,000 after purchasing an additional 7,165 shares in the last quarter.
+Stokes Capital Advisors LLC raised its holdings in PepsiCo by 8.1% in the first quarter.
+Stokes Capital Advisors LLC now owns 31,468 shares of the company’s stock worth $4,451,000 after purchasing an additional 2,370 shares in the last quarter.
+Finally, Weather Gauge Advisory LLC raised its holdings in PepsiCo by 5.5% in the first quarter.
+Weather Gauge Advisory LLC now owns 3,381 shares of the company’s stock worth $478,000 after purchasing an additional 175 shares in the last quarter.
+Institutional investors own 69.94% of the company’s stock.

 About PepsiCo